Viewable from park side of Museum

 The Southland Museum and Art Gallery’s first documented interest in tuatara was in 1915, (when the Southland Museum was located at today’s Southern Institute of Technology, on Tay Street) when the Board Secretary, Alfred Philpott, wrote to the Department of Internal Affairs requesting a pair of tuatara for a living natural history display.
 They wanted to break away from the standard practice of only showing stuffed natural history specimens.
 Unfortunately, this application was declined.

-Some early 20th Century curio hunters - John McKay, Alexandra King, and Robert Gibb; and from the museum, Sorenson and Teviotdale, all collected tuatara bones around the southern coast.
+Some early 20th Century curio hunters - John McKay, Alexander King, and Robert Gibb; and from the museum, Sorenson and Teviotdale, all collected tuatara bones around the southern coast.
 Early accounts in the Southland Museum’s archive also note the following references to live tuatara seen in Southland:

 In 1961 museum staff, Gordon White and Arthur Mackenzie, succeeded in obtaining a live tuatara.
 This tuatara was received from Mr Long, of the Hillmorton Zoological Park in Christchurch, and was given the name ‘George’.